 Like other states, Arkansas expects shoppers to pay sales tax on protective, sporting, and sewing equipment during their event.
 Noticeable among the taxable items are computers — a product that many other states include in their sales tax holidays.

 More Arkansas Tax Holiday Tips

-While some Arkansas localities may charge additional sales tax on top of the state tax, all local sales/use taxes are waived during the tax holiday.
-All retailers have to participate, and they may not charge tax on exempt items during the tax free weekend.
+Both state and local sales/use taxes are waived during the tax holiday.
+All retailers have to participate, and they may not charge tax on exempt items during the Arkansas tax free weekend.